Human Trafficking by the Numbers

 - 3.4 million (24%) forced labor victims are domestic workers

 - 3.5 million (25%) forced labor victims work in agriculture

 - 55% of trafficking victims around the world are women and girls and 45% are men and boys.

 - 15.4 million victims (74%) are aged 18 or older, with the number of children under the age of 18 estimated at 5.5 million (26%).

 - The Asia-pacific region accounts for the largest number of forced laborers—11.7 million (56% of the global total).
-Africa has 3.7 million (18%) followed by Latin America and the Caribbean with 1.8 million (7%).
+Africa has 3.7 million (18%) followed by Latin America and the Caribbean with 1.8 million (9%).
 Countries in central, south-eastern and eastern Europe and the Commonwealth of Independent States have 1.6 million (7%).
+The Developed Economies and European Union account for 1.5 million (7%).
 There are an estimated 600,000 (3%) victims in the Middle East.